os x

-How often did you needed to process huge amounts of small files, where a single task uses only a small amount of cpu and memory?
+How often did you need to process huge amounts of small files, where a single task uses only a small amount of cpu and memory?

 However, today I need a script which does exactly this.